 A Variety of Ants

 Invasive ants are always a concern in the area.
 There are five major invasive ant types that are routinely identified in Perth and the surrounding region, including the coastal browns, odorous ants, white-footed and black house ants and the Argentine variety.
-Of those five groups, the white-footed variety are the most likely to intrude into homes if no ant control measure is exercised.
+Of those five groups, the white-footed variety is the most likely to intrude into homes if no ant control measure is exercised.

 The Bee Problem

 While there is an industry devoted to beekeeping throughout Western Australia, other bees are not so welcome in Perth and surrounding environs.
 The European bee was first brought to the region as a way for settlers to pollinate the plants they used for food, but today there is a population of so-called feral bees that now compete with indigenous birds and small mammals for nectar and lodging resources.
 To make matters even worse, these bees can become quite aggressive when encountered, and have been regularly known to swarm in large numbers.

 Since the 1990s, there has been growing concern in Perth and other areas of Western Australia about a sudden noticeable rise in the number of mole crickets that have been appearing with regularity.
 These crickets are a particularly troublesome nuisance around garden plots and potted plants; have been known to drown in homeowners’ swimming pools; and often find their way into homes and businesses.